Anuh Pharma reclassifies nine shareholders to public category

 *this image is generated using AI for illustrative purposes only.

-Anuh Pharma Limited has approved the reclassification of nine shareholders from the promoter group to the public category.
-The decision was made during the Board of Directors meeting held on May 20, 2026.
-The company had initially received requests from these shareholders on May 19, 2026, seeking the change in status under Regulation 31A of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Anuh Pharma Limited has applied to the stock exchanges on May 25, 2026 to reclassify nine shareholders from the promoter group to the public category.
+The application follows a Board meeting held on May 20, 2026, which approved the requests received from these shareholders on May 19, 2026.
+The reclassification is sought under Regulation 31A of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-The shareholders requesting the change collectively hold 9,49,988 equity shares, representing 0.95% of the company's total paid-up share capital.
-The applicants include individuals such as Kinjal Siddharth Jhaveri, who holds the largest portion among the applicants at 0.81%, and others like Nina Vijay Shah and Hemant Babubhai Choksi.
+The shareholders collectively hold 9,49,988 equity shares, representing 0.95% of the company's total paid-up share capital.
+The applicants include Kinjal Siddharth Jhaveri, who holds the largest portion among the applicants at 0.81%, and others such as Nina Vijay Shah and Hemant Babubhai Choksi.

 Details of Shareholders Seeking Reclassification